Aplha101/gravity/README.md

 this will be fixed soon

 # The solution
-Solution for this problem *for now* is to swtich from protrait to landscape and refreshing the page.
+Solution for this problem *for now* is to swtich from protrait to landscape and refreshing the page and also switching to desktop mode in chrome.